NeuroRaptor/Resume-Classification/README.md

 - Integrate into an **HR management system (HRMS)** for real-time deployment.

 ## 🏁 Conclusion
-The Resume Categorization System demonstrates how **machine learning and automation** can streamline HR processes, improve classification accuracy, and reduce manual intervention, ultimately making recruitment more efficient.
+The Resume Classification System demonstrates how **machine learning and automation** can streamline HR processes, improve classification accuracy, and reduce manual intervention, ultimately making recruitment more efficient.

 ---